veduu-d/veduu-d/README.md

 - 👋 Hi, I’m @veduu-d
-- 👀 I’m interested in artificial intelligence and data science
+- 👀 I’m interested in Java programming language
-- 🌱 I’m currently learning computer science engineering
+- 🌱 I’m pursuing my B.Tech degree in computer science engineering
-- 💞️ I’m looking to collaborate on learning artificial intelligence
+- 💞️ I’m looking to work as a Java Developer
-- 📫 How to reach me dhakev4@gmail.com
+- 📫 How to reach me vedikadahake4@gmail.com

 <!---
 veduu-d/veduu-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.